 What is Phishing?

 Phishing is a prevalent type of social engineering that aims to steal data from the message receiver.
 Typically, this data includes personal information, usernames and passwords, and/or financial information.
-According to a recent report, 22% of all breaches in the past year involved some form of phishing (Verizon 2020).
+Phishing is consistently named as one of the top 5 types of cybersecurity attacks.
 So just how does phishing typically work?

 The majority of phishing attempts are not targeted but rather sent out to millions of potential victims in hopes that some will fall for the generic attack.
 Targeted phishing attempts are a bit more complex and require that the bad actor plan the attack and strategically deploy the phishing attempts.
 Below we look at a few types of phishing attacks and the differences between them.

 A Spear Phishing attack occurs when a phishing attempt is crafted to trick a specific person rather than a group of people.
 The attackers either already know some information about the target, or they aim to gather that information to advance their objectives.
 Once personal details are obtained, such as a birthday, the phishing attempt is tailored to incorporate that personal detail(s) in order to appear more legitimate.
 These attacks are typically more successful because they are more believable.
 In other words, this type of attack has much more context (as outlined by the NIST Phish Scale) that is relevant to the target.

 Whaling is a sub-type of Spear Phishing and is typically even more targeted.
 The difference is that Whaling is targeted to specific individuals such as business executives, celebrities, and high-net-worth individuals.
 The account credentials of these high-value targets typically provide a gateway to more information and potentially money.